Brobit/fdf/README.md

 to do :

-- [ ] do a function to calculate the isometric projection
+- [x] do a function to calculate the isometric projection
-- [ ] apply the isometric calcul to the point coordonate
+- [x] apply the isometric calcul to the point coordonate
-- [ ] draw lines between points
+- [x] draw lines between points
+- [ ] segfault on elem-fract.fdf